-TerraPower recently announced plans to build its Natrium reactor at a retiring coal plant in Wyoming.
-This is an incredible opportunity for the state, which currently receives almost 90% of its electricity generation from fossil fuels.
+TerraPower announced plans to build its Natrium reactor near a retiring coal plant in Kemmerer, Wyoming.
+This is an incredible opportunity for the state, which currently generates more than 81% of its electricity generation from fossil fuels.
 The Natrium design represents the future of advanced nuclear reactor technology and is well-suited to provide clean and efficient power to communities across the United States, including the Mountain West.

 The Natrium project will create thousands of construction jobs and hundreds of permanent jobs once the plant is online.
 It will not only leverage the existing energy infrastructure already in place at the coal plant but also the local power plant workforce who can work with utilities to transition or apply their skills to higher paying jobs in nuclear energy.

 TerraPower leads one of two teams awarded initial funding through our Advanced Reactor Demonstration Program to test, license and build the next generation of American advanced reactors.
 The Natrium reactor offers significant improvements over today’s nuclear power plants and will help set the tone for a new portfolio of U.S. advanced reactors that are under development to ultimately compete in the U.S. and global markets.

 Natrium is a sodium-cooled fast reactor that is paired with a molten salt energy storage system to flexibly operate with renewable power sources.
 Its simplified design and use of advanced construction methods will make it faster and more affordable to build, and its constant high operating temperature can be used to generate carbon-free heat or electricity to drive other energy-intensive manufacturing processes.

 Natrium will be the first commercial reactor ever in the state of Wyoming and one of the first advanced reactors to operate in the United States, expanding the state’s already impressive energy portfolio.